hantsy/jakartaee11-sandbox/docs/jpa.md

 ### Ongoing Java 8 Date and Time API Enhancements

-With version 3.2, the legacy `java.util.Date` and `java.sql.Date` types are now deprecated.
+With version 3.2, the support for legacy `Date`, `Calendar`, `Time`, and `java.sql.Date` types is now deprecated.
 It is recommended to use the modern Java 8 Date and Time API instead when starting a new project.

 Additionally, `Instant` and `Year` are now supported as basic types: